 On the corner of my desk sits a little red, Radio Flyer wagon - a miniature version of the real thing.
 Inside the wagon are several individually wrapped candies of various sorts.
 Some are sweet; some are tart or bitter.
 They differ in color, size and shape.
 What the candies have in common is that they are all in the wagon, seemingly competing for the limited space.
-On top of the candies rests a chubby stuffed squirl that by all accounts, is out of place.
-After all, when have you ever seen a squirl sitting in a wagon full of candy?
+On top of the candies rests a chubby stuffed squirrel that by all accounts, is out of place.
+After all, when have you ever seen a squirrel sitting in a wagon full of candy?
 So now you know what is in my preverbal wagon - sort of.

 My first question for you is this, what's in your wagon?
 Before answering the question, we first must define the term "wagon".
 Very simply, the metaphoric wagon refers to a person and his or her life.
 All of us have a wagon.
 Assuming we are discussing your life and your wagon, each candy in the wagon represents your different thoughts, healthy and unhealthy emotions, cherished experiences as well as heart breaks and trauma, stressors, loyalties, relationships, cares and concerns, responsibilities, and debts.
 It includes your likes and dislikes, passions and biases, insecurities, failures, potential, your faith or the lack thereof, and most importantly - your accurate and inaccurate beliefs about God, yourself, others and the world around you.